Counselling, Psychotherapy and supervision in Marsden near Huddersfield / Oldham and in Wilmslow, Cheshire with Neil Jordan

 We are now living in the midst of climate change.
 We see the evidence daily in the increasing number and intensity of floods and wild fires, increased world temperatures and the vast reduction of wildlife.
 If wildlife disappears, we disappear.
 Such potentially catastrophic changes are bringing about increased anxiety and fear among many.
 We fear for ourselves as well as what sort of world we are leaving behind for our children and grandchildren as a result of our disconnection from, and abuse of, the natural world and yet we often feel powerless to do anything about it.
 What do we do?
 How can we help change the direction in which we are headed or, indeed, can we change it?
 Do we become climate activists or do we look at ourselves and the part we might be playing in it?
 Do we bury our heads in the sand or do we dare to open up to the feelings that we experience when we let ourselves think about what we are doing to the planet?
 I will help you explore the therapeutic needs that emerge when you hold the reality of climate crisis in authentic awareness.

 My practice in Marsden is within 15 minutes of the M62 and is within easy commuting distance from Huddersfield, Oldham, Leeds and Barnsley, and a variety of other towns in both West Yorkshire, Greater Manchester and Derbyshire.
 There are excellent bus and train links from both Manchester and Leeds / Huddersfield.
-My practice in Wilmslow is located in the town centre and is within five minutes walk from the local train station.
+My practice in Didsbury is located in West Didsbury and is less than five minutes walk from the local tram station.

 I am Registered as a Psychotherapist with the United Kingdom Council for Psychotherapy (UKCP) and I abide by their Code of Ethics.
 I am also trained in Psychodrama and person-centred counselling and am heavily influenced by the Gestalt model of psychotherapy.
 I am particularly interested in the moment to moment relationship between the client and myself and how this focus can be a catalyst to deep personal and interpersonal change.